Horse Girl: Is the Movie Inspired by a True Story?

-Jeff Baena’s ‘Horse Girl‘ tells a haunting tale of a woman’s losing herself as her dreams begin to invade her reality, eventually melting into each other.
+Jeff Baena’s ‘Horse Girl‘ tells a haunting tale of a woman losing herself as her dreams begin to invade her reality, eventually melting into each other.
 It offers a delicate and unusual take on mental illness, creating something that is simultaneously surreal and devastating.

 ‘Horse Girl’ centers around Sarah, a warm-natured, socially awkward introvert who works at a crafts’ store and loves her job.
 She spends her spare time with her childhood horse, or watching her favourite supernatural sci-fi show.
 In fact, certain sci-fi elements play an important role in the film as strange events in Sarah’s life begin to unfold.

 ‘Horse Girl’ is not really based on a particular true story.
 However, it has been strongly influenced by parts of Alison Brie’s own life and family.
-The film boasts of Brie’s best performance till date.
+The film boasts of Brie’s best performance to date.
 Apart from acting, Brie also co-wrote the script of ‘Horse Girl’ along with Baena.
 The film is actually an accumulation of several influences from Brie and Baena’s lives and interests.
 But Brie’s own relationship with her grandmother and mental illness are perhaps the strongest inspirations.
-This is precisely why Brie’s performance and portrayal of Sarah leaves such a lingering sense of melancholy.
+This is precisely why Brie’s performance and portrayal of Sarah leave such a lingering sense of melancholy.
 It’s personal, and it shows.

 In an interview with Vulture, Brie opened up about it for the first time.
 Her grandmother suffered from paranoid schizophrenia, and her mother grew up in an incredibly traumatic situation.
 Brie grew up with what she calls “the mythology of my grandmother’s mental illness”.
 She heard stories about her mother’s childhood and how all of it affected her.
-Brie was also suffering from depression around the time she first started writing ‘Horse Girl’.
+Brie was also suffering from depression around the time she first started writing ‘Horse Girl.’

 Brie also did several interviews with her mother, to understand her grandmother’s struggle, and to form Sarah’s personal backstory.
 But it only made her realize her own fears.
 ‘Horse Girl’, then, in many ways, becomes an abstraction of Brie’s own experiences and fears.